- What data do we collect from you?

 5. Who do we share your data with?

-- FDJN is partnered with Sufi Service Committee, a charitable organisation that is active in a number of countries across the globe.
-Whilst donations are stored and handled by the JustGiving service, we use Sufi Service Committee as a gateway platform through which the payments are made to us via JustGiving.
-Some of your personal information, like your payment information (as described above) and personal identification information (as described above) is shared with Sufi Service Committee.
-You can find out more about this organization by accessing their website through the following link:
+- FDJN is partnered with Sufi Service Committee, a non-profit organisation that is active in a number of countries across the globe.
+The Stripe account that we use to process, and store donations is owned by the Sufi Service Committee.
+If you make a donation, your payment information (as described above in relation to Stripe) and personal identification information (as described above in relation to Stripe) may be shared with Sufi Service Committee.
+However, Sufi Service Committee are not authorised to determine how your donation will be used to aid our charitable organisation, that right strictly lies with us.
+You can find out more about Sufi Service Committee by accessing their website through the following link: https://sufiservice.org/

-- If you choose to connect your social media account (Facebook or Instagram) to your account that has been registered with us, then the personal information provided in your FDJN user profile will be shared with the linked social networking service (as named above).
+- If you choose to connect your social media account (Facebook or Instagram) to the account that you register with us, then the personal information provided in your FDJN user profile will be shared with the linked social networking service (as named above).

 - Visitors to our website can download and extract any location data from images that have been uploaded to the website.